Is Buying Property Still a Good Investment in 2026?

 Performance across REIT sectors has varied considerably in 2025–2026.
 Industrial and logistics REITs have held up well, consistent with the broader commercial real estate picture discussed earlier.
 Office REITs have faced pressure.
 Residential REITs in supply-constrained markets have shown relative stability.

-For investors building toward direct property ownership, REITs can also serve as a starting position, relevant context for the parent topic of beginning real estate investing with limited capital.
+For investors building toward direct property ownership, REITs can serve as a starting position.
 They offer property-sector exposure with lower entry costs and full liquidity, which makes them a practical consideration while building toward a larger direct investment.

 Who Should — and Should Not — Be Buying Property in 2026

-Not every investor is in the right position to buy property in 2026, and being honest about that distinction makes for a more useful analysis.
-Financial position, investment timeline, and risk tolerance all affect whether the property is an appropriate decision at this moment.
+Not every investor is in the right position to buy property in 2026, and recognizing that makes for a better decision.
+Financial position, investment timeline, and risk tolerance all affect whether property is appropriate at this point.

 Investor Profiles That May Benefit Most From Buying Now

 Certain investor profiles are better positioned to benefit from entering the property market in 2026.
-These are not guarantees of a favorable outcome, but they represent conditions where the fundamentals align more clearly.
+These are not guarantees, but they represent conditions where fundamentals align.

 Investors who tend to be better positioned share several characteristics: